Extremal Bounds on the Sigma and Albertson Indices for Non-Decreasing Degree Sequences: Extremal Bounds on the Sigma Index in Caterpillar Trees

-\end{proposition} Lemma \ref{prodlemmanum1} provides an important upper bound on the Sigma index of a tree graph. \begin{lemma} Let $T$ be a tree with $n$ vertices, $m$ edges, maximum degree $\Delta$, and the Albertson index $\irr(T)$, let $p$ be the prime number.
+\end{proposition} Lemma \ref{prodlemmanum1} provides an important upper bound on the Sigma index of a tree graph. \begin{lemma} Let $\CC$ be a caterpillar tree with maximum degree $\Delta$, and the Albertson index $\irr(\CC)$, let $p$ be the prime number.
 Then, the following upper bound holds for the Sigma index: